KevinKinnunen/cpu_usage/README.md

 -M (memory check, if memory is higher than e.g. 20, it will beep) -T (timer, 10 = 10 sec, its required).

+Program settings:
+Beep if memory higher than 50MBs or higher than 1Gb

 cpu_usage.rapport.txt is used to logg information:
 - If app is running (beep once)
 - PID, Name, Memory